Shadows of the Night

 "Shadows of the Night" is a song composed by D.L.
 Byron explicitly for the 1980 film Times Square, which tells the story of two young runaways in New York City.
 The song did not make it into the movie and Byron's own record label rejected it, claiming the song "wasn't commercial enough."

 It was released as a single by Helen Schneider in 1981 as well as on her album Schneider with the Kick.
 According to Byron, Schneider's version went 5× platinum in Germany and the Benelux countries.
 This successful song is not mentioned in her own biography.
-Another version with slightly different lyrics was released by Rachel Sweet on her album ...And Then He Kissed Me, also in 1981.
+Another version with slightly different lyrics was released by Rachel Sweet on her album ...And Then He Kissed Me in 1981.

 The most famous version was then released in September 1982 by American rock singer Pat Benatar, as the lead single from her fourth studio album Get Nervous.
-Benatar's recording reached number 3 on the US Mainstream Rock Tracks chart, the Top 15 on the US Hot 100 and in Canada, and the Top 20 in Australia.
+Benatar's recording reached number 3 on the US Mainstream Rock Tracks chart, the Top 15 on the US Hot 100 and in Canada, and the Top 30 in Australia.
 "Shadows of the Night" garnered Benatar her third Grammy Award for Best Female Rock Vocal Performance in 1983.
 The lyrics of Benatar's version differ slightly from both previous versions.

 Music video

 Benatar's music video for the song centers around Benatar as a riveter dreaming about being a flying ace who fights in World War II.
-It features Judge Reinhold as a pilot and Bill Paxton as a Wehrmacht Unteroffizier Benatar's T-6 Texan aircraft is named Midnight Angel, a phrase also used in the song itself with a different meaning ("And now the hands of time are standin' still/Midnight angel, won't you say you will").
+It features Judge Reinhold as a pilot and Bill Paxton as a Wehrmacht Unteroffizier.
+Benatar's T-6 Texan aircraft is named Midnight Angel, a phrase also used in the song itself with a different meaning ("And now the hands of time are standin' still/Midnight angel, won't you say you will").

 Helen Schneider's version has a spaceman and a goat.